svenbolte/wp-doodlez/readme.txt

 ## Description ##

-CROSSWORD:
- creates an easy crossword game from 16 words of a word list that can be falled from random question or by shortcocde

-QUIZZZ:
- Create a sequential quiz on WordPress with the Quizzz plugin.
-Use a shortcode random_question to display in posts/pages

-WPDOODLEZ:
+### WPDoodlez
+plan and vote to find a common appointment date with participiants for an event.
+Works similar to famous Doodle(TM) website.
+It adds a custom post type "wpdoodlez".

+### Poll
+uses same technology and custom post type like WPDoodlez create classic polls to let visitors vote about a question

+### Quizzz
+Play a quiz game with one or four answers and hangman (galgenmännchen) option for finding the solution Quizzz supports categories images and integrates them in single and header if used in theme.
+It adds a custom post type "question" see readme.txt for more details.
+Add Shortcode ´´´[random-question]´´´ to any post, page or html-widget

+#### Crossword
+display a crossword game built on the quizzz words
+Add Shortcode ´´´[xwordquiz]´´´ to any page or post or use the Crossword Button on random quiz widget
- WPdoodlez can handle classic polls and doodle like appointment planning.
- If custom fields are named vote1...vote10, a poll is created, just displaying the vote summaries

- If custom fields are dates e.g name: 12.12.2020 value: ja then a doodlez is created where visitors can set their name or shortcut and vote for all given event dates

- Admins can invoke URL parameter: /admin=1 to display alternate votes display (more features when logged in as admin)
+WPDoodlez can handle classic polls and doodle like appointment planning If custom fields are named vote1...vote10, a poll is created, just displaying the vote summaries if custom fields are dates e.g name: 12.12.2020 value: ja then a doodlez is created where visitors can set their name or shortcut and vote for all given event dates User parameter /admin=1 to display alternate votes display (more features when logged in as admin)

 Highlights
 * link to WPdoodlez is public, but post can have password